 Whether you hit the lake for a swim, shoot some hoops or get in some practice for the evening's entertainment, the free time is yours.
 A typical day at Summer Camp is pretty hectic, so down time is always needed!

-From American classics like corn dogs, sliders, and Philly cheese steaks, to spaghetti night, there's always something delicious on offer.
-Hungry?
+From American classics like corn dogs, sliders and Philly cheese steaks, to spaghetti and pizza night, there’s always something delicious on the menu.
+Hungry yet?

 Lots of camps run special theme weeks.
 Wild Wild West, Aliens and Cowboys, Mario Kart, Harry Potter or even Superhero themed activities might be on offer.
-If they're not your scene, you can always kick back around the traditional camp fire!
+Other Evening Activities might include a talent show, capture the flag or silent discos!

-Lights out is staggered depending on how old the children are, but after lights out, you'll be free to chill out with the other staff.
-Make sure you get some shut eye so you're rested up for tomorrow's activities.
+Lights out is staggered depending on how old the children are.
+After lights out, you might be on duty to stay in the cabin or it might be your night off.
+Always make sure you get some shut eye so you're rested up for tomorrow's activities.